 3. Direct inhalation of essential oils

-Natural oils preventing colds can also be applied on handkerchiefs, towels or the pillowcase to inhale the oils as many times as possible directly.
+Natural oils that prevent colds can be applied on handkerchiefs, towels or pillowcase to inhale the oils.

 4. Warm compress

-Mix two drops of any of the essential oils such as Cedarwood, Lime, Clove, Cypress, Helichrysum, tea tree, peppermint, lemon, and lavender in warm water.
-Soak a compress such as a small hand towel or clean washcloth, squeeze gently to remove excess water and apply on the chest, nose, forehead, cheeks, and throat.
-Applying the compress four to five times a day can help relieve the nasal and chest congestion especially if you have a runny or stuffy nose.
+Mix two drops of any of the essential oils such as cedarwood, lime, clove and lavender in warm water.
+Soak a clean washcloth, squeeze gently to remove excess water and apply on the chest, nose, forehead and throat.
+Applying the compress four to five times a day can help relieve nasal and chest congestion especially if you have a runny or stuffy nose.

 The Top 10 Natural Oils Preventing Colds and Flu: